PatrickMassot/GlimpseOfLean/README.md

 * read [the introduction file](https://live.lean-lang.org/#project=GlimpseOfLean&url=https%3A%2F%2Fraw.githubusercontent.com%2FPatrickMassot%2FGlimpseOfLean%2Frefs%2Fheads%2Fmaster%2FGlimpseOfLean%2FIntroduction.lean)
 * then read and edit the [explanations and exercises file](https://live.lean-lang.org/#project=GlimpseOfLean&url=https%3A%2F%2Fraw.githubusercontent.com%2FPatrickMassot%2FGlimpseOfLean%2Frefs%2Fheads%2Fmaster%2FGlimpseOfLean%2FExercises%2FShorter.lean)

+You can refer to the [tactics cheatsheet](tactics.pdf) while doing the exercises.
+Tactics are explained in the Lean file, but the pdf can be more convenient as a reference.

 ## Online version, with registration

 There are also websites that are a bit more confortable but require